vjsequi/vjsequi.github.io/_posts/2020-01-12-My_Portfolio.markdown

 [SATURN Package Sample2](/Files/AECOM_SATURN2.html)

 ### Football Score predictor
-One of the "hello worlds" of many data scientist into machine learning is a score predictor machine, being it for tennis, football or any other sport.
+One of the "hello world" of many data scientist into machine learning is a score predictor machine, being it for tennis, football or any other sport.
 It's appealing because there's a lot of data available, because it can be used for betting and because sports are fun.